-• Any student who is placed on Academic Suspension may request to appeal this decision to the Academic Appeals Panel or the Vice-President for Academic Affairs in their absence.
-Requests for appeals must be made to the Vice-President for Academic Affairs for re-instatement.
-The course schedule will be deleted for any suspended student who has not filed an appeal.

-• The Academic Appeals Panel, or the Vice-President for Academic Affairs in their absence, may (a) uphold the Suspension, (b) reinstate the student on Academic Probation, or (c) reinstate the student on Academic Probation with specific stipulations such as (but not limited to) establishing maximum course load, mandating that specific courses be repeated, requiring specified counseling and/or career counseling or requiring specified testing or other academic procedures deemed necessary.

-• The Academic Appeals Panel, or the Vice-President for Academic Affairs in their absence, shall make a decision within two weeks of receiving the appeal.
-Students will be notified of the final decision.

-• The final decision to reinstate students on second academic suspension rests solely with the Vice-President for Academic Affairs and may not be appealed.

-• Students returning from Second Suspension must make an appointment to meet with the Vice-President for Academic Affairs to discuss academic expectations for successful re-entry into the College and meet with Career Services to review their career options.
+- Any student who is placed on Academic Suspension may request to appeal this decision to the Academic Appeals Panel, or the Vice-President in their absence.
+Requests for appeals must be made to the Senior Vice-President for re-instatement.
+The course schedule will be deleted for any suspended student who has not filed an appeal. - The Academic Appeals Panel, or the Vice-President in their absence, may (a) uphold the Suspension, (b) reinstate the student on Academic Probation, or (c) reinstate the student on Academic Probation with specific stipulations such as (but not limited to) establishing maximum course load, mandating that specific courses be repeated, requiring specified counseling and/or career counseling or requiring specified testing or other academic procedures deemed necessary. - The Academic Appeals Panel, or the Vice-President in their absence, shall make a decision within two weeks of receiving the appeal.
+Students will be notified of the final decision. - The final decision to reinstate students on second academic suspension rests solely with the Vice-President and may not be appealed. - Students returning from Second Suspension must make an appointment to meet with the Vice-President to discuss academic expectations for successful re-entry into the College and meet with Career Services to review their career options.